 The FiOS franchise agreement provides that an order for service received for a residential household after that premises is “passed” with fiber optic cable must be satisfied within six months of the order.
-But if the order cannot be filled within six months, Verizon must notify the resident, explain the reason for the delay, and state a new deadline not more than six additional months away, for filling the order.
-This order for the first service to a building is referred to in the contract as a “non-standard installation,” or NSI
+But if the order cannot be filled within six months, Verizon must notify the resident, explain the reason for the delay, and state a new deadline not more than six additional months away for filling the order.
+For the first service to a building, this order is referred to in the contract as a “non-standard installation.”

-The following findings charge Verizon with and avoiding customer requests by “cooking the data” resisting requests for data and attempting to cover it up during the City’s audit.
+The following findings charge Verizon with avoiding customer requests by “cooking the data,” resisting demands for data, and attempting to cover it up during the City’s audit.

 - Verizon does not complete all non-standard installation service requests within the six-month and twelve-month deadlines required by Section 5.4.2 of the franchise agreement.

 - Verizon did not consistently record an NSI with “yes” or “no” indicators and left some NSI indicators blank.
-Verizon did not communicate to prospective customers when service would be available for the non-standard installation and did not treat inquiries in a consistent manner.
+Verizon did not communicate to prospective customers when service would be available for the non-standard installation and did not consistently treat inquiries.

 - Verizon does not communicate accurately and effectively with prospective customers.

-- Verizon failed to cooperate fully and timely with DoITT’s audit in violation of Section 11.1 of the franchise agreement.
+- Verizon failed to cooperate fully and timely with DoITT’s audit to violate Section 11.1 of the franchise agreement.

 - Anecdotal evidence shows that Verizon, in some instances, does not provide timely service unless the management company enters into a bulk agreement for the building.